Hasso-Plattner-Institut

 Schaeffer's Charades: Comparing Creative Performance with Visuals versus Sounds

-Schaeffer's Charades is an online creativity test.
-It allows you to test your own creative performance in two different domains: working with visuals versus sounds.
+Schaeffer's Charades is an online creativity test that lets you explore your creative performance across two different domains: visuals and sounds.

 You can try it out HERE.